-The US-Korea Institute at SAIS is seeking program and research interns for immediate hire and for the upcoming spring semester.
+The US-Korea Institute at SAIS is seeking program and research interns for immediate hire and for the summer.
 Multiple positions are open, duties will vary.
-Current areas of research include: North Korea political, economic, and social development, North Korean WMD issues, US-ROK nuclear cooperation, US-ROK cooperation in Southeast Asia, US-ROK cooperation nuclear security, US foreign policy to both Koreas, energy security cooperation in Northeast Asia, ROK renewable energy policies, and more.
-Candidates with a background in security and Asia issues preferred for immediate open positions.
+Current areas of research include: North Korean political, economic, and social development, North Korean WMD issues, US-ROK nuclear cooperation, US-ROK cooperation in Southeast Asia, US-ROK cooperation nuclear security, US foreign policy to both Koreas, energy security cooperation in Northeast Asia, ROK renewable energy policies, and more.

-Interns generally are asked to do a variety of tasks including research assistance, event attendance and reporting, logistical support for events and projects, and other things as necessary.
+Interns generally are asked to work on a variety of tasks including research assistance, event attendance and reporting, logistical support for events and projects, and other activities as necessary.
 They may work with USKI staff and/or Visiting Scholars on various projects.